FOSSit/The-IceCream-Factory/README.md

 5. **License**:
    - The IceCream Factory is licensed under the [insert license here].
 See the LICENSE file for more details.

 Feel free to copy and paste this content into your README.md and Installation Guide.
-Remember to replace placeholders like `[insert license here]` with the appropriate information for your project.
+Remember to replace placeholders like `[insert license here]` with the appropriate information for your project..